daniele47/autosaver/README.md

 - [x] in fs module, add list_files and all_files functions
 - [x] add proper and comprehensive tests for fs module
-- [ ] add all_files check in dotfiles to make sure NO SYMLINK in the directory!
 - [x] make list_files and all_files return BTreeSet which is always sorted!

 ## ideas